samclane/samclane.github.io/_posts/2019-1-13-Pycharm-Arduino.md

 published: true
 ---

 This will be a simple tutorial post, showing how I got my IDE setup to be a suitable replacement for the default Arduino IDE.
-If you're working on a project where your Python code will be interacting with an Arduino, you may want the Arduino sketch Built + Uploaded before your main code is ran.
+If you're working on a project where your Python code will be interacting with an Arduino, you may want the Arduino sketch Built + Uploaded before you run your main code.
 You will also probably want to change your Arduino code without having to open another editor/IDE.
 This tutorial will cover all these concerns.

 We will be looking at my [DesktopBuddy](https://github.com/samclane/DesktopBuddy) project as an example, as it uses `PySerial` to communicate with an Arduino.
 Here's the project directory structure: